DuckDB Spatial Extension Integration

 WHERE ST_IsValid(geom_wgs84)

-DuckDB’s columnar storage and vectorized execution engine process spatial predicates significantly faster than row-by-row evaluation, but query architecture still dictates performance.
-Spatial joins using ST_Intersects, ST_DWithin, or ST_Contains benefit heavily from predicate pushdown and bounding-box pre-filtering.
-When joining large polygon datasets against high-cardinality point streams, always apply a coarse spatial filter before executing exact topology checks.
+DuckDB’s columnar storage and vectorized engine evaluate spatial predicates far faster than row-by-row execution, but query architecture still dictates whether that advantage materializes.
+Joins on ST_Intersects, ST_DWithin, or ST_Contains benefit heavily from a coarse bounding-box pre-filter before the exact topology check runs.
+When joining large polygon datasets against high-cardinality point streams, filter on ST_Envelope overlap first, then apply the precise predicate:

 -- models/marts/location_enrichment.sql